 Because nowadays, while our weeks and months are peppered with tantrums here and there, most end in about five minutes and don’t seem as terrible.

-One of the reasons is his age: he’s growing up, and with that comes better communication skills, more understanding of his emotions, and a developing brain putting all this together.
+One reason is his age: he’s growing up, and with that comes better communication skills, more understanding of his emotions, and a developing brain putting all this together.
 He’s also learning what tantrums are and knows that even though they’re normal, they also won’t lead to any attention or get him anything he wants.

 Another reason his tantrums have lessened in intensity, duration and frequency may be because of us—his parents.
 Having “done our time” in the trenches of tantrums, we’ve had quite a bit of experience with handling one whenever one should pop up.

 I started thinking about what exactly we do whenever our toddler throws a tantrum and realized that we’ve been relying on a process or pattern that seems to keep them at a minimum.
 So I did a bit of scribbling here, some laying out there, and came up with: